hyperledger-archives/avalon/BUILD.md

    ias_api_key = '<ias subscription key obtained from portal>'
    ```

-   In the same file, if you are behind a corporate proxy,
+7. If you are behind a corporate proxy, then in file
-   uncomment and update the https_proxy line:
+   `$TCF_HOME/config/tcs_config.toml` uncomment and update the
+   `https_proxy` line:

    ```bash
    #https_proxy = "http://your-proxy:your-port/"
    ```

    If you are not behind a corporate proxy (the usual case),
    then leave this line commented out.

-6. Create a Python virtual environment:
+8. Create a Python virtual environment:

    ```bash
    cd $TCF_HOME/tools/build
    python3 -m venv _dev
    ```

-7. Activate the new Python virtual environment for the current shell session.
+9. Activate the new Python virtual environment for the current shell session.
    You will need to do this in each new shell session (in addition to
    exporting environment variables).
    ```bash